International Touring Program

 Another significant enhancement of the UNO International Music Touring Program is its partnership with the Omaha Sister Cities Association (OSCA).
 Omaha shares sister city relationships with Braunschweig, Germany; Shizuoka, Japan; Siauliai, Lithuania; Naas, Ireland; and, Xalapa, Mexico.
 OSCA and its local affiliates have further enriched the touring program through their numerous connections in each of these cities.
 The organization has been invaluable in helping to provide one-in-a-lifetime experiences as the music groups travel abroad.

-It should also be noted that the UNO Music Department International Touring Program consists of more than having its students and faculty tour internationally.
+It should also be noted that the UNO School of Music International Touring Program consists of more than having its students and faculty tour internationally.
 The program also provides the opportunity for performing ensembles from our sister cities and universities to visit Omaha.
 This additional aspect adds still another dimension to the touring program, enabling students and faculty to reciprocate some of the gracious hospitality that they were afforded while guests in the countries of the touring groups visiting Omaha.

 While Omaha, Nebraska is located close to the geographical center of the United States, UNO music students have had two decades of international enrichment that have left them with life-changing events and attitudes.